fknshwow/mocku/DOCKER_DEPLOYMENT.md

 1. **Multi-stage Build:** The Dockerfile uses multi-stage builds to minimize image size
 2. **Docker Layer Caching:** The GitHub Actions workflow includes build cache optimization
 3. **Multi-platform Support:** Images are built for both AMD64 and ARM64 architectures
+4. **Built-in Mocks:** Default mocks are included in the image, external mounting is optional